 Paraiba Tourmaline a Rare & Expensive Gemstone

 Paraiba Tourmaline gemstone is one of the rarest and most expensive gemstones in the world.
-Although not listed in the top ten most expensive gemstones category, it is trading between US$6,000 per Carat to US$15,000 per Carat depending on the size and quality of the gemstone.
-The most expensive gemstone is Jadeite, which is over US$3m per carat.
+Although not listed in the top ten most expensive gemstones category, it is trading between US$10,000 to US$50,000 +/- per carat depending on the size and quality of the gemstone.
+It was US$6,000 to US$15,000 per carat when I wrote this article in 2012.
+The most expensive gemstone is Jadeite, which is over US$3 m per carat.

-Paraiba stones usually come in sizes less than one Carat and it is rare to find it in sizes of more than one Carat.
+Paraiba stones usually come in sizes less than one carat and it is rare to find it in sizes more than one carat.

 It is a relatively new gemstone and discovered only in the late '80s by Heitor Dimas Barbosa in Paraiba, Brazil.
 That is how it got its name.
 Besides Brazil, this gemstone was mined in Nigeria and Mozambique in Africa.